demiller/noter/README.md

 }
 ```

+Important notes:
-Note: Use forward slashes (/) in the path, even on Windows systems.
+- Use forward slashes (/) in the path, even on Windows systems

-If you move the executable to a different location, make sure to:
-1. Copy the `config.json` file to the same directory as the executable
+- The config file must be in the same directory as the script/executable
-2. Update the vault path in the config file to match your new environment
+- You must update the path to match your actual Obsidian vault location
+- When moving the executable, always bring the config file with it

+If you're using the Windows PATH installation method (copying to WindowsApps), make sure to:
+1. Keep both the executable and config file in the WindowsApps directory
+2. Always edit the config file in that location, not in the original directory

 ## Daily Note Format